Omnistic/ZOSAPI_StockLensMatching/README.md

 3. Copy the generated executable to your **..\Documents\Zemax\ZOS-API\Extensions folder**

 ## 2. How to use
-I don't know yet how to make a settings window in the ZOS-API.
-Therefore, all the settings are in the file **Reverse_SLM_settings.txt**.
-There is nearly no error trapping, try to remember this when editing this settings file.
-Below the list of available settings, their range of values, and what their purpose is.
+This implementation of the SLM has a graphical user interface (GUI) with error handling to input the SLM settings in a similar fashion as the native SLM tool.
+The settings description is the same as for the native tool with some peculiarities described below.

-### Settings
+### Specific settings description
-* Reverse = [True or False]: if True, try both orientation of a catalog lens for matching (keep the best orientation only).
-If False, only the default orientation is used
+* Try Both Orientation?: if checked, try both orientation of a catalog lens for matching (keeps the best orientation only).
+If unchecked, only the default orientation is used
-* Variable = [True or False]: if True, only lenses with at least one variable radius are matched, the others are ignored.
-If False, all valid lenses are matched
+* Surfaces: if Variable, only lenses with at least one variable radius are matched, the others are ignored.
+If All, all valid lenses are matched
-* Vendors = [ALL or VENDOR1, VENDOR2, ...]: only uses catalog lenses from the specified vendors (watch out for spelling mistakes...).
-ALL means all vendors
-* Matches = [UNSIGNED INTEGER]: the number of best matches to display for each lens, and each combination (if it applies)
-* EFL/EPD tolerance = [0.0 - 1.0]: is the +/- tolerance on EFL/EPD for corresponding catalog lenses.
-For example, if the nominal EFL is 100.0 mm, a tolerance of 0.1 will browse all catalog lenses with an EFL between 90.0, and 110.0 mm (I can't be sure if those exact values are included, those are the values I specify as MinEFL, MaxEFL, MinEPD, and MaxEPD in the lens catalog tool of the ZOS-API).
-This is not given in % as in OpticStudio.
-Additionally, I don't know what the nominal EPD is for a given lens in OpticStudio.
-I have taken it as twice the maximum clear semi-diameter for a given element.
-* Air thickness compensation = [True or False]: if True, optimize the system using the current Merit Function, and only the present variable air thicknesses.
-Once again, there isn't much error trapping.
-If you don't have a Merit Function defined, the value of the Merit Function is always 0.
-The optimizer is DLS, and it uses the default number of core for the user's computer.
-If False, replace the catalog lenses without optimization.
-* Optimization cycles = [0 or 1 or 5 or 10 or 50]: 0 means the optimizer runs on the automatic number of cycles.
-1, 5, 10 or 50 means the optimizer runs for the corresponding number of cycles.
-It differs from OpticStudio in the sense that the user cannot choose any integer cycles between 0 and 50.
-This is a limitation of the local optimizer tool in the ZOS-API
+* EFL/EPD Tolerance: I still don't know how the EPD is defined in catalog lenses.
+I have used twice the maximum clear semi-diameter for a given element.
+* Air Thickness Compensation?: The optimizer is DLS, and it uses the default number of core for the user's computer.
+If the Merit Function is 0.0, it is assumed that an error happened when calculating the Merit Function, and the result is ignored.
+It means legitimate results with a Merit Function of 0.0 are discarded (but I think they are extremely unlikely).
-* Save best = [True or False]: if True, saves the best combination, or match if it is a single element, to FILENAME_SLM_ZOSAPI.ZMX in the same folder as the lens file
+* Save Best Combination?: if checked, saves the best combination or match if it is a single element, to FILENAME_RSLM.ZMX in the same folder as the lens file.
+I will try to update to the new .ZOS file format later.

-Once the settings have been modified, go to OpticStudio and run **Programing..User Extensions..ReverseSLM**.

-The results are saved in a file FILENAME_SLM_ZOSAPI_LOG.TXT in the same folder as the lens file.
+The results are saved in a file FILENAME_RSLM.TXT in the same folder as the lens file.
+[This User Analysis](https://github.com/Omnistic/ZOSAPI_DisplayText) can be used to view the text-file results directly in OpticStudio.

 ## 3. Limitations
 1. The maximum number of cemented elements that can currently be matched is three.
 The whole code is made such that it can handle quadruplets, and up to N elements really, but I only tested with doublets because there aren't many triplets, let alone quadruplets...
-2. The maximum number of lenses that can be matched in a single file is 255 although I never tried with that many (it will take a significant amount of time)
-3. I did not come across this issue in my testing, but I've seen it happen with the standard lens matching tool.
-An error can occur in the standard LSM tool where after a lens is inserted, the system fail to compute its MF value.
-If such an error occurs in the ZOS-API, I suspect it will behave like the glass catalog warning, and make the application freeze. **Update 2021/09/15:** This was false, when this happens, the returned MF value is simply zero, and no errors are thrown, and the application doesn't freeze.
-To account for those rather frequent cases, I'm ignoring the matched lenses that give a MF value of zero.
+2. I'm ignoring the matched lenses that give a MF value of zero.
 It also means that if a matched lens would legitimately give a MF value of zero, it is ignored, but I think it is highly unlikely.
-4. I did not characterized it yet, but the speed of this tool is significantly slower than the native SLM tool
+3. I did not characterized it yet, but the speed of this tool is significantly slower than the native SLM tool

 ## 4. Examples
 In the following section, I'd like to present a series of examples and how they behave with the standard SLM, and the ZOS-API SLM tool.